kan024/CSE15L-lab-reports-FA23/labreport5.md

 ## Part 1 – Debugging Scenario
 > 1. The original post from a student with a screenshot showing a symptom and a description of a guess at the bug/some sense of what the failure-inducing input is.
 (Don’t actually make the post!
 Just write the content that would go in such a post)

 **Student:** Hello TA, I am having a hard time debugging my code.
-The `capital` method of my code takes two lists of string charaters and returns all the ones that has capital letters in them.
+The `capital` method of my code takes two lists of string charaters and returns all the strings that have capital letters in them.
 It was able to correctly return the list containing `"X"`  when I gave my `capital` method the lists `"X"` and `"a"`

 **TA:** Hmm that is strange.
 What does the error output in the terminal say?